ares1876/phonebook/README.md

                      edit an existing one, show all the saved contacts and even find a certain contact, searching by name and surname.
   5. Menu         -> which is used to simplify and make code more structured and readable, by avoiding the menu options to be shown in the main class.

-HOW IT WORKS

-  After you run the application, the first thing it appears is the welcoming menu.
-It allows you to perform 5 actions.
-Based on which number you choose, the main function calls the PhoneManager, which performs the required action.
-The actions are as follows and are self explanatory.
-    1. Search Contact
-    2. Show all Contacts
-    3. Add a new Contact
-    4. Modify Contact
-    5. Delete Contact
-    Each other number exits the program.

-  All the modifications are saved in a list contained in PhoneManager class.
-When we exit the program, all the modification (new or deleted contacts) are written in the PhoneBook.bin binary file.